aspectran/aspectran.github.io/_pages/en/docs/guides/practical-guide-to-pbe-token-based-authentication.md

 system: {
     properties: {
         aspectran.encryption.password: demo!
+        aspectran.encryption.salt: demo-salt
         # ... other properties
     }
 }
 ```

-When the application starts, `PBEncryptionUtils` reads this `demo!` password and initializes the default encryptor.
+When the application starts, `PBEncryptionUtils` reads this password and salt and initializes the default encryptor.

 #### 3.2.
 Issuing a Token